Bringing Language to Life!

-This allows them to develop their own relationship with language on their own terms.
+This allows students to develop their own relationship with language on their own terms.

 Feedback is given, but not with a red pen.